top of page

 Dialectical Behavioral Therapy: The Four Modules in Mental Health and Practice

-Some Testimonials
+Testimonials

 Angel is truly an amazing force throughout Southwest Florida.
 She is a dedicated neurosciences clinician who prides herself on the latest research and techniques that will benefit those afflicted with these types of debilitating diseases.
 Angel and I collaborated on a community awareness campaign during the theatre production of country music icon, Glen Campbell's, "I'll Be Me", a behind the scenes documentary of his struggles with Alzheimer's disease.
-Angel continues to be a voice of knowledge and comfort and a class A resource within the industry. ~ Christopher Caserta, MS, IMC, Vice President, Business Development at US Medical Management.
+Angel continues to be a voice of knowledge and comfort and a class A resource within the industry. ~Christopher Caserta, MS, IMC, Vice President, Business Development at US Medical Management.

 I had the pleasure of observing Angel's lectures in mental health and dementia education.
-Her warmth and compassion are evident, and anyone would benefit from hearing her and applying her message on living with empathy. ~ Tobey Allen, LMFT, ATR, Vitas Hospice
+Her warmth and compassion are evident, and anyone would benefit from hearing her and applying her message on living with empathy. ~Tobey Allen, LMFT, ATR, Vitas Hospice

 We were sorry Dr. Schaerf was not available to speak, but Angel Duncan was the PERFECT substitute.
 She was great! ~Agnes Livingston, Bonita Springs